nixworks/public/news/2018/03/11/sebastian-pinera-takes-office-for-the-second-time-as-president-of-chile.md

 ### Related:

+1. [Five people are killed and at least 15 missing in a mudslide in Villa Santa Lucia, a remote village in southern Chile, after more than 4.5 inches (11.4 cm) of rain the previous 24 hours.
+President Michelle Bachelet declares a state of emergency.
+Sunday is the run-off election for Chile's next president. ](/news/2017/12/16/five-people-are-killed-and-at-least-15-missing-in-a-mudslide-in-villa-santa-lucaa-a-remote-village-in-southern-chile-after-more-than-4-5.md) _Context: Chilean general election, 2017, President of Chile_
-1. [Outgoing Chilean President Michelle Bachelet signs a new law which creates nine marine reserves.
+2. [Outgoing Chilean President Michelle Bachelet signs a new law which creates nine marine reserves.
 The new legislation will increase the area of sea under state protection from 4.3% to 42.4%. ](/news/2018/03/10/outgoing-chilean-president-michelle-bachelet-signs-a-new-law-which-creates-nine-marine-reserves-the-new-legislation-will-increase-the-area.md) _Context: President of Chile_
-2. [Five people are killed and at least 15 missing in a mudslide in Villa Santa Lucia, a remote village in southern Chile, after more than 4.5 inches (11.4 cm) of rain the previous 24 hours.
-President Michelle Bachelet declares a state of emergency.
-Sunday is the run-off election for Chile's next president. ](/news/2017/12/16/five-people-are-killed-and-at-least-15-missing-in-a-mudslide-in-villa-santa-lucaa-a-remote-village-in-southern-chile-after-more-than-4-5.md) _Context: President of Chile_
+3. [Voters choose Sebastian Pinera over Alejandro Guillier as their next president in a run-off election. ](/news/2017/12/17/voters-choose-sebastia-n-pia-era-over-alejandro-guillier-as-their-next-president-in-a-run-off-election.md) _Context: Chilean general election, 2017_
+4. [Voters in Chile head to the polls to elect a president, as well as positions in the Senate, the Chamber of Deputies, as well as regional boards. ](/news/2017/11/19/voters-in-chile-head-to-the-polls-to-elect-a-president-as-well-as-positions-in-the-senate-the-chamber-of-deputies-as-well-as-regional-boa.md) _Context: Chilean general election, 2017_
-3. [The Chilean government says President Michelle Bachelet voluntarily testified this week as part of a probe into alleged tax crimes by her daughter-in-law Natalia Compagnon. ](/news/2016/05/28/the-chilean-government-says-president-michelle-bachelet-voluntarily-testified-this-week-as-part-of-a-probe-into-alleged-tax-crimes-by-her-da.md) _Context: President of Chile_
+5. [The Chilean government says President Michelle Bachelet voluntarily testified this week as part of a probe into alleged tax crimes by her daughter-in-law Natalia Compagnon. ](/news/2016/05/28/the-chilean-government-says-president-michelle-bachelet-voluntarily-testified-this-week-as-part-of-a-probe-into-alleged-tax-crimes-by-her-da.md) _Context: President of Chile_
-4. [The President of Chile Michelle Bachelet approves a new cabinet following a fall in popularity caused by a corruption scandal. ](/news/2015/05/11/the-president-of-chile-michelle-bachelet-approves-a-new-cabinet-following-a-fall-in-popularity-caused-by-a-corruption-scandal.md) _Context: President of Chile_
-5. [The President of Chile Michelle Bachelet declares the northern part of Chile to be a disaster zone including the regions of Arica y Parinacota, and Tarapaca. ](/news/2014/04/2/the-president-of-chile-michelle-bachelet-declares-the-northern-part-of-chile-to-be-a-disaster-zone-including-the-regions-of-arica-y-parinaco.md) _Context: President of Chile_